ccallawa/alyvix_doc/test_case_building/designer_options.rst

     * **None (default):**  Don't perform any action when a component is recognized.
     * **Move:**  Move the mouse to any point on the screen, without clicking.
-The :guilabel:`SET POINT` button lets you select that point with the guide lines.
+The :guilabel:`SET POINT` button lets you select that point with the crosshairs.
     * **Click:**  Move the mouse to any point on the screen (use :guilabel:`SET POINT` as with **Move**), and then click one or more times at that point.
 You can choose the left or right mouse button and the number of times to click (*Units*).
 If more than one click, you can